 The passage of the ADA builds on other laws, such as the Rehabilitation Act of 1973.
 While the ADA does not specify websites, numerous legal cases have been interpreted by courts to apply accessibility standards to websites.

-In simple terms, ADA-compliant websites are a must, with all content and functions accessible by those with disabilities.
-Failure to provide ADA-compliant websites can result in significant financial penalties and legal claims against the site’s owners and operators.
+In simple terms, ADA-Accessibility websites are a must, with all content and functions accessible by those with disabilities.
+Failure to provide ADA-Accessibility websites can result in significant financial penalties and legal claims against the site’s owners and operators.
 These penalties can hurt your bottom line, and the costs associated with defending your company against a lawsuit can run into the thousands or even millions of dollars.

 Specialist developers were needed to create accessible features on websites, sometimes costing thousands of dollars and often incurring expensive monthly service fees.

-Building ADA-compliant websites is a challenge even for experienced professionals.
+Building ADA-Accessibility websites is a challenge even for experienced professionals.

 Neilson Marketing boasts some of the leading website development personnel who are familiar with the guidelines and regulations governing access for people with disabilities.
 Remember that many websites are simply out of reach for many people struggling with disabilities; a blind person may not be able to read text or view images, while someone with a motor-skills disorder may not be able to navigate a website using a mouse.
 These are just a few of the many examples illustrating the difficulties disabled people face when trying to access websites.